CodeJonesW/Wills_Blog/assets/blog-posts/differentiating-myself.md

 I have found [AWS Skill Builder](https://www.aws.training/) to be a great resource for learning about AWS.
 They have a free tier that allows you to build solutions in their cloud environment.

-The above image is a bit funny but I love gamifying the learning process so Cloudquest appeals to me.
+The above image is a bit funny, but I love gamifying the learning process, so Cloudquest appeals to me.

 So far I have built 6 solutions in Amazon's Cloudquest platform covering the below topics: